ferreirafabio/video2tfrecord/README.md

 - tensorflow 1.4.0
 - opencv-python 3.3.0.10
 - numpy 1.13.3
-- virtualenv 15.1.0

 ## Installation
 ### Install with pip
-`pip install video2tfrecord´

-#### Python environment
-It is recommended to use pip and a virtual environment for a Python installation.
-Therefore, differentiate between the two use cases:
-1. you have an environment up & running: ensure it meets the pip requirements specified by `requirements.txt`
-2. you don't have an environment set up: I've added two installation scripts (for mac and linux) that can be run with `./install_*.sh` from the console.
-Before running the installation, please ensure a Python 3 version, pip and virtualenv is installed on your machine.
+run ``` pip install video2tfrecord ``` on your terminal (if you want to set up your installation manually, use the install scripts provided).

-#### OpenCV
+### OpenCV dependency
-you esentially have two options for preparing the OpenCV installation:
-1. (recommended) install the statically built OpenCV binaries by using the pip wrapper package with the command `pip3 install opencv-python`
-2. build OpenCV locally from the repository [1] (e.g. refer to StackOverflow thread under [2])
+Typically, the required OpenCV dependency will be installed during the pip installation and everything should work fine.
+However, if you encounter issues with OpenCV (e.g. because you use a different version), you can build OpenCV locally from the repository [1] (e.g. refer to StackOverflow thread under [2]).
+Make sure to use the specified version.

 ## Parameters and storage details